 Tarsal Tunnel Syndrome

-Treatment varies depending on the cause of the condition.
-TTS that results from tissue swelling may be treated with options such as anti-inflammatory medications, steroid injections and orthotic devices.
-Compression caused by other issues may require surgery.
-A procedure called tarsal tunnel decompression can create more room for the nerve within the tarsal tunnel.
-This can allow it to resume proper function.
+Treatment for tarsal tunnel syndrome (TTS) will vary depending on what is causing the condition.
+TTS from tissue swelling is usually treated with anti-inflammatory medications, corticosteroid injections, and orthotic devices.
+Tarsal tunnel decompression may be used to create more room for the nerve within the tarsal tunnel.